LyubomirVidrov/Explainable-AI/README.md

 After completing these steps, everything should be set up and you can proceed with running the rest of the project.

-If it happens that you do not have access to GPU, you can run the code by lowering the randomly generated maps from 8000 to aorunf 500 like so:
+If you do not have access to a GPU, you can still run the code by reducing the number of randomly generated maps from 8000 to around 500, as shown below:

 ```python
 explainer.generate_masks(N=500, s=7, p1=0.5)